-Be sure to check with your insurance company for eligibility before you enroll in a defensive driving course to earn a discount.
-This will help to ensure that you will be given a discount when you complete the course, and will also let you know about how much you can save by completing the course.
+Be sure to check with your insurance company for eligibility before enrolling in a defensive driving course to earn a discount.
+This will help ensure that you will be given a discount when you complete the course and let you know how much you can save by completing the course.

 Insurance Defensive Driving Courses Available in New Hampshire